remorses/cli-social-login/README.md

 # cli-social-login

-Uses firebase and a local server to login the user via firebase and get an oauth access token
+Uses firebase and a local server to login the user and get an oauth access token from github, facebook, twitter, ...

 ## Usage